 Report on Other Legal and Regulatory Requirements

-7. The Balance Sheet, the Profit and Loss Account and the Cash Plow Statement have beendrawn up in accordance with the provisions of Section 29 of the Banking Regulation Act,1949 read with Section 211 of the Companies Act, 1956.
+7. The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section211 of the Companies Act, 1956.

 8. We report that:

 (a) we have obtained all the information and explanations which, to the best of ourknowledge and belief, were necessary for the purpose of our audit and have found them tobe satisfactory;

 (b) the transactions of the Bank, which have come to our notice, have been within thepowers of the Bank; and